Flaming Gorge National Recreation Area: History

 The Flaming Gorge reservoir was created by the 1964 construction of the Flaming Gorge Dam across the Green River.
+The area was established as a National Recreation Area by an act of Congress on October 1, 1968.

 Uses

 Power

 Flaming Gorge Dam is used to generate hydroelectric power.
 Three turbines and generators at the base of the dam have the capacity to produce 50,650 kilowatts of electrical power each.

 Recreation

 Flaming Gorge National Recreation area is administered by the Ashley National Forest.

 Activities in the recreation area include camping, biking, rock climbing, paddling, hiking, boating and fishing on the Flaming Gorge Reservoir, and rafting on the portion of the Green River downstream from Flaming Gorge Dam.